-- C. Notwithstanding the provisions of this section, the Board of Appeals may grant a special permit for proposed changes in building or roof height to buildings not exceeding 30 ft in height that were also in existence thus prior to April 1, 1986. - Units in cottage colonies or motor courts shall be a minimum thirty (30) ft apart. - E. In those portions of the Beach Point Limited Business district served by the Town of Provincetown Water System, buildings, including buildings for accessory use or cottages, on the same lot shall comply with the following minimum separations:
+- 8. Except in the Seashore District where the minimum lot size is 3 acres. - 9.
+For any lot created after April 30, 2004, the portion of the lot connecting the frontage with the front line of any building site shall not be less than 50 feet wide, as measured between opposite sidelines.
+(4/06) - B. Exceptions to height limitations may be authorized by Board of Appeals by special permit. - C. Notwithstanding the provisions of this section, the Board of Appeals may grant a special permit for proposed changes in building or roof height to buildings not exceeding 30 ft in height that were also in existence thus prior to April 1, 1986. - D. Units in cottage colonies or motor courts shall be a minimum thirty (30) ft apart. - E. In those portions of the Beach Point Limited Business district served by the Town of Provincetown Water System, buildings, including buildings for accessory use or cottages, on the same lot shall comply with the following minimum separations:

-Building configuration SEPARATION
+BUILDING CONFIGURATION SEPARATION

 Two 1-story buildings 10 ft

-One 1- story buildings and one 1.5- story buildings 12.5 ft
+One 1- story buildings and one 12.5 ft

+1.5- story buildings

 Two 1.5-story buildings 15 ft

 Two 2- story buildings 20 ft

-- F. The Building Commissioner may require the filing of a certified site plan prepared by a land surveyor registered with the Commonwealth of Massachusetts, showing the location of all structures and top of foundation elevation, and structures' respective distances from all lot lines. - G. Public accommodations and new units of existing public accommodations constructed after April - 4, 1988 shall not exceed a ratio of one (1) unit per three thousand (3,000) sq ft of lot area, except that in the Beach Point Limited Business District the ratio shall not exceed one (1) unit per twenty-one hundred (2,100) sq ft. - H. Public accommodations shall not exceed two (2) habitable stories.
+- F. The Building Commissioner may require the filing of a certified site plan prepared by a land surveyor registered with the Commonwealth of Massachusetts, showing the location of all structures and top of foundation elevation, and structures' respective distances from all lot lines. - G. Public accommodations and new units of existing public accommodations constructed after April 4, 1988 shall not exceed a ratio of one (1) unit per three thousand (3,000) sq. ft. of lot area, except that in the Beach Point Limited Business District the ratio shall not exceed one (1) unit per twenty-one hundred (2,100) sq. ft. - H. Public accommodations shall not exceed two (2) habitable stories. - § 50.2 Building Gross Floor Area for the Residential District (11/18) A. Purpose: The purpose of this bylaw is to limit the size of future residential construction, alteration, or reconstruction to preserve the special character and prevailing size and massing of buildings in the Town, and to be in harmony with the historic nature, sense of community, and aspirations of - B. Applicability and Exceptions: